WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 ### Moving around more quickly

 A good directory shortcut is `~` which references your home directory so `cd ~/Documents` will take you to your Documents folder from anywhere.
+Another shortcut is using a `..` as a placeholder to indicate you want to move up a folder.
+If you're in `~/Document/Work/Web` and type `cd ..`, you'll then be in `~/Document/Work`.

 In OS X you can drag a folder from the finder onto the command line to get it's path, so typing `cd ` then dragging the folder would allow for an easy way to get to a specific folder without having to type out the whole thing.
 If you are using Mavericks you can also use [this trick](http://hints.macworld.com/article.php?story=20131025192702763).